cooljeanius/wesnoth_mods/campaigns/Flight_Freedom/README.txt

   been, so I will have to keep tweaking the turn limit here.
 I also nerfed all the enemies majorly and made them fight against each other more, but there might have been some bugs with this, as now only the first few golems survive, but none of the farther-in ones do.
-Also the spider failed to spawn, so I added some (untested) code to try to get the dwarves to avoid its spawnpoint, but I'm really not looking forward to testing this one again, so... well, maybe someone else can help me do some work on it.
-Also, on EASY, I removed the event where the storeroom ceiling caves in on you and kills a unit randomly, because, wtf was that doing in there in the first place?
-  (update: apparently it was to discourage you from stopping to smell the roses, so I edited the message displayed on EASY to that effect.)
+Also I had some problems with the spider failing to spawn, but then I made the dwarves avoid it and it seems to work again.
+At least, the spider spawns again, but now it sometimes behaves oddly, like for example by moving into the lava and just hanging out with the nagas.
+Also, on EASY, I removed the event where the storeroom ceiling caves in on you and kills a unit randomly, because, wtf was that doing in there in the first place? (update: apparently it was to discourage you from stopping to smell the roses, so I edited the message displayed on EASY to that effect.)
 Finally, because the turn limit is increased, I changed the turns on which Kogw gives you your progress notifications.
 12 Rockfall: Made the dwarves fight the lava monsters.
 Also gave the player more time to escape.
 18 Return to Morogor: I had finally run thru my massive gold reserves left